melsofany/EcoSync/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Data source: Google Sheets ONLY - no database storage, all data must come from Google Sheets exclusively.
+UI Preferences: No unification buttons in main Items page - all unification operations should be separate/programmatic.

 ## System Architecture